 Exploring the backcountry or back roads with your bike is a blast.
 Packing some extra kit to spend the night makes it even better, extending your range into remote regions and enhancing the outdoor experience.
 Cuppa soup, cheesy one-pot pasta and steamed pud never tastes so good as when capping off a big day.

-Epic off-road events like the Kiwi Brevet, Great Southern Brevet, Tour Aotearoa and Tour Divide are the birthplace of modern bikepacking baggage.
+Epic off-road events like the Tour Aotearoa, Kopek Aotearoa, Kiwi Brevet and Tour Divide are the birthplace of modern bikepacking baggage.
 The desire to travel light, fast and far - with minimal exposure to wear ’n’ tear - has seen the rapid development of nifty bags and pockets that attach to your bike.
-They have quickly become the preferred choice for many on multi-day mountain bike trips like the Heaphy and Old Ghost Road.
+They have quickly become the preferred choice for many on multi-day mountain bike trips like the Heaphy, Paparoa Track and Old Ghost Road.

 ‘Bikepacking baggage’ lets you carry your overnight kit on your bike rather than on your back.
 The baggage itself is lightweight, tough and doesn’t rely on traditional racks so is nicely streamlined - mostly fitting within your bike’s envelope.